Identifying the Deviator: Examples

 \begin{theorem} The blame function $f$ above correctly identifies the Deviator with probability $1$, regardless of Deviator's strategy. \end{theorem}

-\begin{remark} In the second example in the introduction, the target set $D$ contains all realizations that visit the origin infinitely often.
+\begin{remark}[ Visiting the origin infinitely often] In the second example in the introduction, the target set $D$ contains all realizations that visit the origin infinitely often.
 The algorithm above can be adapted to this case.
 Indeed, supposing that the realization $s$ is such that the origin is visited finitely many times, then applying the above algorithm to the suffix of the realization after the last visit to the origin identifies Deviator with probability 1. \end{remark}

 The idea of the proof is that since Deviator must move to the right during periods where Honest moves substantially to the left (to avoid going below zero), Deviator must thus move to the left when Honest moves to the right to avoid being clearly right-biased (Steps 1 and 2 detect right-biased behavior).
 Thus Deviator must keep the walk fairly close to $0$.
 Since $s_n^2$ increases by $1$ in expectation on Honest's moves, it should decrease on Deviator's moves to keep the walk close to $0$, and this discrepancy is what's detected in Step 3.

 The success of the algorithm can be deduced from the following lemmas.